 Laboratory A building or portion of a building that contains facilities for testing and analysis of a product, person, animal or portion thereof.
 Landscaping Landscaping includes but is not limited to grasses, ground cover, trees, shrubs and/or other planting, decorative rock or bark.
 Legislative A land use decision that applies to an entire zoning district or a large number of individuals or properties or that establishes or modifies policy or procedure.
 Lighted sign See sign, lighted.
 Live/work unit A residential occupancy, by a single housekeeping unit, or one or more rooms or floors in a building that includes: (1) cooking space and sanitary facilities in conformance with City building standards; and (2) adequate working space accessible from the living area, reserved for, and regularly used by, one or more persons residing therein.
-See definitions in the contiguous to a group of buildings, for the temporary parking of a commercial vehicle while loading or unloading merchandise of materials and which abuts upon a street, alley or other appropriate means of access.
+See definitions in the Downtown Specific Plan and the Design Guidelines.
+Loading space An off-street space or berth on the same lot with a building, or contiguous to a group of buildings, for the temporary parking of a commercial vehicle while loading or unloading merchandise of materials and which abuts upon a street, alley or other appropriate means of access.
+Lodging house See boarding house .
+Logo A graphical symbol that represents a concept, idea, or identifier.
+Lot A legally recognized parcel of land abutting on one or more streets.
+See definitions in the Title 18 and the General Plan.
+Lot area The total horizontal area within the lot lines of a lot, excluding any street or right of way area, except that in the RA-5 Zone, "lot area" includes that portion of the adjoining street or streets measured from the street centerline or centerlines.